 Aggressive driving occurs when a driver, for whatever reason, operates a vehicle in a manner that purposely disregards safety and courtesy.
 The technical definition, as used by the National Highway Traffic Safety Administration, is committing “a combination of moving traffic offenses so as to endanger other persons or property.”
 It is the hallmark of irresponsible vehicle use.

 Missouri does not maintain a statute that uses the term “reckless driving.”
 Instead, Missouri Rev. Stat. § 304.012 requires drivers to operate their vehicle “in a careful and prudent manner and at a rate of speed so as not to endanger the property of another or the life or limb of any person and shall exercise the highest degree of care.”

-Determining whether a person operates a vehicle manner that violates this statute is left to the discretion of law enforcement.
+Determining whether a person operates a vehicle in a manner that violates this statute is left to the discretion of law enforcement.

 Aggressive or reckless driving comes in many shapes and forms, including:

 - Crossing double yellow lines

 - Weaving through traffic